ailijevski/BlueReefModel/README.md

 ### The issue we are hoping to solve

-Build effective and efficient ways to quantifiably promote, preserve, and protect biodiversity.
+ANDRES Build effective and efficient ways to quantifiably promote, preserve, and protect biodiversity.
+ANDRES

 ### How our technology solution can help